Government Accountability Office investigations of the Department of Defense

 Government Accountability Office investigations of the Department of Defense (DoD) are typically audits in which the Government Accountability Office (GAO), the United States Congress' investigative arm, studies how the Department of Defense spends taxpayer dollars.
 Since the GAO is accountable only to the legislative branch, it is in a unique position to investigate the military; no other agency can audit Federal departments with the same degree of independence from the President.
 However, the GAO is still subject to influence from powerful members of Congress.
-As of March 2016, the DoD was the only government agency to have failed every audit since all government agencies were required to pass such audits by the Chief Financial Officers Act of 1990.
+As of May 19, 2021, the DoD was the only government agency to have failed every audit since all government agencies were required to pass such audits by the Chief Financial Officers Act of 1990.

 Two examples of major GAO investigations in the 2000s were the audits of Operation Iraqi Freedom and Defense Department airline reimbursements.

 Major investigations

 Operation Iraqi Freedom

 GAO investigations into Operation Iraqi Freedom revealed a number of accounting problems, ranging from the mundane to the severe.
 Pay irregularities were a chronic problem.
 In 2004 the GAO reported that 450 of the 481 Army National Guard soldiers from six Special Forces units had at least one pay problem associated with their mobilization impacting 94 percent of the soldiers.
-The report found that the DoD's inability to provide timely and accurate payments to these soldiers, many of whom risked their lives in Iraq or Afghanistan, distracted them from their missions, imposed financial hardships on the soldiers and their families and may reduce retention.
+The report found that the DoD's inability to provide timely and accurate payments to these soldiers, many of whom served in Iraq or Afghanistan, distracted them from their missions, imposed financial hardships on the soldiers and their families, and may reduce retention.

 Procurement irregularities included Halliburton charging the government $5 for hot meals they got from a Kuwaiti subcontractor, Timimmi, for $3 each.
 In one camp in July 2003 they "billed the government for an average 42,000 meals a day but served only 14,000.
 In a seven-month period, alleged overcharging in that camp totalled $16m."

 As the investigation into Iraqi Freedom progressed, it began turning up worse and worse procurement problems.
 GAO auditors caught the Department selling new chemical and biological protective garments on the Internet for $3 each.
 At the same time, the Pentagon was buying identical garments elsewhere for more than $200 apiece.
 Other accounting snafus resulted in the Army losing track of 56 airplanes, 32 tanks, and 36 Javelin missile command launch-units.
 In May 2003 SFGATE reported $1 trillion missing.

 The GAO found that the waste encountered in Iraq is symptomatic of a wider inventory-control problem.
 More than 200 inventory-control systems at the Defense Department still are not integrated.

 The GAO notes, "Poor communication between services within the Department of Defense and improper accounting results in the disposal of needed spare parts and the purchase of duplicative parts worth millions of dollars."